Projects, Units & Initiatives

 Challenging jail brutality

 For decades, the Prisoners’ Rights Project has been fighting to end the rampant brutality by staff against people incarcerated in New York City jails and mandate reforms to prevent abuse.
 Our successive class action litigations challenging staff brutality in individual jails lead to the landmark decision in Sheppard v.
 Phoenix, ended the reign of terror in New York City’s Central Punitive Segregation Unit.
 When the City failed in its obligations, PRP brought system wide class action litigation in Ingles v.
 Toro, which revised the use of force policy and piloted camera surveillance in the jails.
 When the excessive force problem persisted despite policies and promises by the Department of Corrections, PRP brought once again went back to federal Court in the hallmark litigation of Nunez v.
 City of New York, winning a historic comprehensive remedial court order which, if implemented properly, should significantly reduce the physical abuse in the City jail.
 As the problem has not been solved, PRP continues to monitor and responds to respots of brutality and abuse.
+For the latest report of the independent monitor, click here.

 Protecting transgender people during incarceration